 4. AGS SIL-Glyde 4 oz Tube Silicone

-- Sil-Glyde® Brake Lubricant is a silicone-based brake lubricant recommended for the entire brake assembly, is compatible with plastic and rubber (EPDM & Nitrile), and dampens vibrations between contact points.
+Sil-Glyde Brake Lubricant is a silicone-based brake lubricant designed for the entire brake assembly, compatible with plastic and rubber components (EPDM & Nitrile).
+The lubricant ensures a noise-free brake installation and facilitates easy disassembly.
+It effectively eliminates disc brake squeal, protecting against corrosion and rust, while also dampening vibrations between contact points.

 Product Overview: